sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

 useful.
 But we can expand the range easily enough.
 To see how, imagine you had less than a dollar to your name and you wanted to be richer—you’d want to find a way to **multiply** your money.
-If you could invest every penny you had in something that would multiply your money by 1,000 then instead of having somewhere between $0 and $1, then you’d have somewhere between $0 (inclusive—if you started with $0) and $1,000 (exclusive, since if you had even a fraction of a penny less than $1 multiplying by 1,000 would still leave you just a bit shy of $1,000.)
+If you could invest every penny you had in something that would multiply your money by 1,000, then instead of having somewhere between $0 and $1 you’d have somewhere between $0 (inclusive—if you started with $0) and $1,000 (exclusive, since if you had even a fraction of a penny less than $1 multiplying by 1,000 would still leave you just a bit shy of
+$1,000.)
 If the investment multiplied your original money by a million, you’d have between $0 and $1,000,000!
 (But never *quite* $1,000,000.)

 Same trick applies to random numbers.
 The value ``Math.random`` returns is like the initial amount of money in your pocket, always a bit less than $1.
 If you